jimk1997/StealAllTheCats/README.md

 - Database & Api Configuration:

   1. Use the Installer executable for Microsoft SQL Server 2022 Developer Edition (SQL2022-SSEI-Dev.exe). https://www.microsoft.com/en-us/sql-server/sql-server-downloads
-  2. Uses Windows Authentication to connect to the 'CatsDB' database on the local SQL Server instance.
+  2. Use Windows Authentication to connect to the 'CatsDB' database on the local SQL Server instance.
   3. Go to appsettings.json and fill your "BaseUrl" and "ApiKey", which you can find here https://developers.thecatapi.com/view-account/ylX4blBYT9FaoVd6OhvR?report=FJkYOq9tW

 - Database Schema: